AarohiLearns/Smart-Irrigation-System/README.md

 # 🌱 Smart-Irrigation-System

-A real-time crop water requirement prediction system built using FAO-56 Penman-Monteith physics equations and machine learning, deployed on Raspberry Pi 5 for offline edge computing.
+A real-time crop water requirement prediction system built using FAO-56 Penman-Monteith physics equations and machine learning, desgined for deployment on Raspberry Pi 5.

 ---